niko-roether/just-log/packages/just-log/README.md

 ## Usage in applications

-In order to see log messages in your application, you will have to enable a logging adapter.
+In order to see log messages in your application, you will have to enable a log writer.
 Currently supported are:
 - [`@just-log/node`](https://www.npmjs.com/package/@just-log/node)
 - [`@just-log/browser`](https://www.npmjs.com/package/@just-log/browser)

-Simply initialize your logging adapter like this:
+Simply initialize your log writer like this:

 ```ts
 import log from "@just-log/core";